vnorekyan/unit-1-project/README.md

 Currently, the game only recognizes a pattern 3 or more consecutive jewels if it was created by swapping jewels, and the consecutive jewels recognized have to be the same as the swapped jewels.
 In the future, I'd like to add the ability to recognize this pattern when it is formed by randomly generated jewels at the beginning of the game.

 Bugs:
 Clicking on the same jewel twice counts as a move.
+UPDATE 8-27-17: fixed this.

 Biggest wins and challenges:
 The biggest challenge was writing the algorithm for recognizing that a pattern of 3 or more identical jewels was formed after swapping 2 jewels on the board.
 Cracking this problem after re-writing the game logic from scratch was my biggest win.